Precedence-Constrained Decision Trees and Coverings: Set covering with precedence constraints

-This implies the following result for $\ProblemPCMSSC$ via carefull examination of Theorem~\ref{thm:BPCSC-to-PCMSSC}. \begin{corollary} There exist polynomial-time bicriteria $\br{864\cdot\br{\frac{e}{e-1}}^3+1, \frac{e}{e-1}}\approx\br{3421.7, \frac{e}{e-1}}$-approximation algorithms for $\ProblemPCMSSC$ when the precedence constraints form an inforest. \end{corollary} \begin{theorem} There exist polynomial-time bicriteria $\br{\bigo\br{\log n}, 4}$-approximation algorithms for $\ProblemBPCSC$, $\ProblemPCSC$ and $\ProblemPCMSSC$ when the precedence constraints form an outforest. \end{theorem} \begin{proof} The proof is by showing that this problem is reducible to $\ProblemGSO$ on tree metrics.
-The latter admits a $\br{\bigo\br{\log n}, 4}$-approximation algorithm \cite{ApproxAlgsForOptDTsAndAdapTSPProblems}.
+Via a careful examination of Theorem~\ref{thm:BPCSC-to-PCMSSC}, we obtain the following result for $\ProblemPCMSSC$ \begin{corollary} There exists a bicriteria $\br{864\cdot\br{\frac{e}{e-1}}^3+1, \frac{e}{e-1}}\approx\br{3421.7, \frac{e}{e-1}}$-approximation algorithm for $\ProblemPCMSSC$ when the precedence constraints form an inforest running in polynomial time. \end{corollary} \begin{theorem} There exist polynomial-time bicriteria $\br{\bigo\br{\log n}, 4}$-approximation algorithms for $\ProblemBPCSC$, $\ProblemPCSC$ and $\ProblemPCMSSC$ when the precedence constraints form an outforest. \end{theorem} \begin{proof} We show how to reduce such an instance to the to $\ProblemGSO$ on tree metrics.
+The latter problem admits a $\br{\bigo\br{\log n}, 4}$-approximation algorithm \cite{ApproxAlgsForOptDTsAndAdapTSPProblems}.
 It should be noted that they give a worse approximation ratio of $\br{\bigo\br{\log^2 n}, 4}$, however their algorithm consists of embedding a general metric into a tree metric with $\bigo\br{\log n}$ distortion.
-Since our metrics is already a tree metric, we can skip this step and obtain the improved approximation ratio.
+Since our metric will be a tree metric, we can skip this step and obtain the improved approximation ratio.